IvanMaksymov/DeepNeuralNecker/README.md

 The author can be contacted by email ivan.maksymov [at] gmail.com.

 The source code files are written in Oberon-07.
-They were successfully compled using the following Oberon compilers:
+They were successfully compiled using the following Oberon compilers:

 1. https://github.com/vishaps/voc
 2. https://spivey.oriel.ox.ac.uk/corner/Oxford_Oberon-2_compiler